 - Medical ethics

-Graduates will likely work in entry-level positions as office managers or assistant managers at hospitals, insurance companies, doctors’ offices, and in other health care settings.
+Graduates will likely work in entry-level positions for practice managers and healthcare providers at a medical facility or a doctor’s office.
+Some roles are office managers or assistant managers at hospitals, insurance companies, doctors’ offices, and office staff at other healthcare settings.
+Graduates also qualify to earn a bachelor’s degree.

 - Health Care law